SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/03-Real-Number-Types.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/01.Java-Fundamentals-Data-types-and-variables/EN/interactive-java-fundamentals-data-types-and-variables-26-big-decimal-and-demo-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Sometimes, floating-point numbers might also behave abnormally in calculations
+Occasionally, floating-point numbers behave abnormally in calculations

 You can read more about **IEEE 754** by looking it up in any search engine.